 Dyslexia, Dysgraphia, and Dyscalculia are separate learning differences that make learning challenging, stressful and overwhelming instead of successful and fun!
 The ICAM team has created a fact sheet to acquaint you with these Specific Learning Disabilities.
 This fact sheet includes classroom supports which you can implement immediately.

-While PATINS/ICAM does not endorse a specific product or commercial training, we are eager to provide information on training opportunities/products which your school may explore in light of IN SB 217, the new Dyslexia Bill.
+While PATINS/ICAM does not endorse a specific product or commercial training, we are eager to provide information on training opportunities/products which your school may explore in light of Indiana Senate Law 217, the new dyslexia law.
 We will update this page when opportunities become available.

 Free Online Dyslexia Summit - Recorded Webinars Available